Home (magazine)

 Home Magazine was a magazine published in the United States by Hachette Filipacchi Media U.S.

 History and profile

 Home was founded in 1981 and concluded publication with the October 2008 issue.
 The magazine appeared eight times a year and had a circulation of one million.
-In 2007 Olivia Monjo appointed the editor-in-chief of the magazine.
+In 2007 Olivia Monjo was appointed the editor-in-chief of the magazine.
 Its website, PointClickHome.com, continued updating until 2009.